domvwt/msc-thesis/notes/labnotes.md

 # Lab Notes

-- selecting only companies based in GB
+## Data Scope

-- selecting only companies that have not been dissolved
+- companies based in GB - insufficient resource for international
-- selecting only relationships to those companies
+- all persons (including international) with relationships to GB companies
-- selecting only persons with relationships to GB companies
+- interests concerning share holdings only (not voting rights or appointment of directors)
-- selecting only interests concerning share holdings (not voting rights or appointment of directors)
+- assume businesses missing SIC code are inactive?